 The Alness River is a classic highland spate river.
-After leaving Loch Morie the river falls over 600 feet as it runs through wild unspoiled moorland and forest along its ten mile course to the Cromarty Firth, which it joins south east of Alness.
-The Alness River has an excellent population of juvenile fish and the river is used only to provide water for the two distilleries that are located near its banks.
+After leaving Loch Morie the river falls over 600 feet as it runs through wild unspoiled moorland and forest along its eleven mile course to the Cromarty Firth, which it joins south east of Alness, making it one of the steepest and fasted flowing rivers in Scotland.
+The Alness River has an excellent population of juvenile fish, and the river is used only to provide water for the two distilleries that are located near its banks.

 The Alness Angling Club has over 2 miles of largely double bank fishing at the bottom of the River Alness, also known locally as the River Averon.
 This includes The Upper Novar beat 2, and the Novar and Crown beats 2 combined with the Club’s own waters that extend to include the river estuary.
-The beats have a number of named pools which can be found on the maps in the links tab above.
+The beats have 22 named pools with several additional unnamed pools.
+When fishing it is always worth trying any pools or pots as they may hold a fish.

-The river opens in early February with a traditional ‘blessing of the river’ ceremony but fishing is not permitted on the beats, excluding the estuary, until 15th March to allow kelts to return safely to sea.
-Fishing on the estuary is available from 1st April.
+The river opens on 11th February with a traditional ‘blessing of the river’ ceremony.
 Salmon runs generally begin in May to June and continues throughout the remainder of the season with highest numbers being caught as the river rises or falls and especially towards the end of the season.
 Sea trout appear slightly later and are most frequently located in the estuary water and the lower parts of the river.
 A good number of double figure fish are caught each year.
+Though the Alness is not fished heavily for trout it holds good stocks with fish up to 5lb being caught in recent years.

+Fishing regulations are available for download at the Alness Angling Club website.
 Most of the water is fly only with worming permitted on some designated sections, subject to the Club regulations which should be downloaded from the Angling Club website.
+Worm fishing is permitted only on specific stretches and from specified banks indicated on the beat maps and a fly reel only may be used for this.
+Circle hooks should be used when worm fishing.
 Worming is not permitted after 15th September and spinning, or the use of spinning tackle, is not permitted at any time.
 The use of barbless hooks is encouraged.